 The Lyme treatments made my symptoms worse (“herx”) , I was so nauseous and my headaches were so bad.
 It was then that my mom turned to THC oil and made me brownies and THAT was the only thing that helped in any way.

-At the time, I was also on a fentanyl patch for pain – Yup, an 18-year old on fentanyl patches!!
+At the time, I was also on a fentanyl patch for pain — Yes, an 18-year old on fentanyl patches!!

 At age 23, I decided that I didn’t want painkillers running my life any more, they weren’t even helping my pain at that point.
 I’m 24 now and I can say proudly that cannabis has saved my Life.
 While I was getting my Lyme treatments, I met my wonderful BF who educated me more to MJ and its healing effects.

-I typically use hybrids or indicas because they help with sleep and relax my muscles.
+I typically use hybrid or indica strains because they help with sleep and relax my muscles.